 How many times have you seen developers and testers argue over the way a certain feature should work?
 What about the confused faces of developers who were not sure how to build the feature you had requested?
 Both are pretty common problems in the world of software, and, luckily, you have a powerful tool in your arsenal to fix them—acceptance criteria.

-In this guide, we will understand the nature of this format of writing down requirements and learn how to write great acceptance criteria.
+In this guide, I'll break down the nature of this format of writing down requirements and show you how to write great acceptance criteria.

 Table of Contents